johnwcowan/subsetg-book/intro-060-ops.md

 is `34`.
 This is why PL/I doesn't represent string concatenation with `+` as Python and JavaScript do.
-The details of the five arithmetic operators `+`, `-`, `*`, `/`, and `**` are given elsewhere in this book, but the following rules are good approximations:
+The details of the five arithmetic operators `+`, `-`, `*`, `/`, and `**` are given elsewhere in this book, but the following rules are correct though not complete:

+ * If both arguments are `DECIMAL` and either one is `FLOAT`, the result is `FLOAT DECIMAL`.

+ * Otherwise, if either argument is `FLOAT`, the result is `FLOAT BINARY`.

+ * Otherwise, if both arguments are `FIXED DECIMAL`, the result is `FIXED DECIMAL`.

+ * Otherwise, the result is `FIXED BINARY`.